 The Next Generation Cloud

 As well as being more cost-effective and more green, cloud computing will be increasingly essential for many next-generation computing developments, such as Big Data, quantum computing (quantum computing as a service or QCaas), and cloud AI services, or "AIaaS" (artificial intelligence as service).
-Or in other words, cloud computing will be driven not only by a desire and necessity to do existing things in more effective ways, but by a demand to do entirely new things.
+Or in other words, cloud computing will increasingly be driven not only by a desire and necessity to do existing things in more effective ways, but by a demand to do entirely new things.
 Ten years ago, cloud computing was the disruptive computing trend.
 But today, it is becoming the delivery platform for a much broader range of digital transformation (DX).
 You can learn more about cloud AI services and digital transformation in my following videos: